corentinlatimier17/PyEuler2D/README.md

+# **Objective**

+The purpose of this solver is to compute fluid flow around airfoils by solving the **Euler equations** using the **Finite Volume Method (FVM)**.
+The key objectives are:

+- **Accuracy**: Efficiently capture flow characteristics in subsonic, transonic, and supersonic regimes.
+- **Speed**: The solver is entirely **vectorized**, enabling faster computations and efficient handling of large grids.

+This solver serves as a foundation for exploring aerodynamics and numerical methods, providing a flexible framework for testing various flow scenarios and numerical techniques.

 # **Boundary Conditions**
 - **Inflow and Outflow**: Implemented using Riemann invariants for both subsonic and supersonic flow conditions.
 - **Wall Boundary**: A no-slip condition is implemented to simulate the effects of a solid wall on the flow field.